 An estimate is based on a number of criteria – if there's a budget, that lets me know the scope of the work and the expectation.
-If there's no budget then I try and estimate how long the job will take me and estimate a price at £38/hour.
-A standard price for a logo is set at £350 and payment is taken in stages, deposit, half remainder, other half before 'hand over'.
-This price is based on about 4 stages of amendments and between 1– 3 idea presentations – it's more of a solution from a discussion so the ideas are generally displayed after determining the direction you want to take your business.
+If there's no budget then I try and estimate how long the job will take me and estimate a price at £48/hour.
+A standard price for a logo is set at £650 and payment is taken in stages, deposit, half remainder, other half before 'hand over'.
+This price is based on about 4 stages of amendments and between 1– 3 ideations – it's more of a solution from a discussion so the ideas are generally displayed after determining the direction you want to take your business.

-What information do you need from the client up front?
+What information is needed from the client up front?

 Ordinarily a client will have some idea on what they want produced.
 It's my job to tease out more information to determine if what is being requested is the most suitable solution and what the goal is with the design needed.
 I want you to get your moneys worth, if you ask for a flyer but a brochure will have more impact then we'll have a conversation and agree upon the best possible solution for attracting customers and growing your business through branding and promotion.

 Once you've completed the job what files do you send over to me?

 This depends on the nature of the work –

 For a logo, you will receive a variety of file formats to enable your logo to be reproduced at a high quality whatever your requirements: .jpg .ai .eps .pdf .png (and if you require an animated logo .gif)

 If your job is a printed item, I'll arrange the printing for you and get it delivered to an address of your choosing.
 You'll also receive a print-ready PDF and any other files that you think you'll need.
 We tend to discuss final requirements quite early on in the job so that I don't waste time finalising the incorrect format.